elogind/elogind/README.md

   * `ninja test`
   * `sudo ninja install`
   * `DESTDIR=... ninja install`
+  * `make DEBUG=YES`
+    The Makefile is a full convenience wrapper, that allows to use meson/ninja in
+    Makefile compatible IDEs like CLion.
+    Note: For maximum control you should use meson/ninja directly instead.

 A tarball can be created with:
   `git archive --format=tar --prefix=elogind-241/ v241 | xz > elogind-241.tar.xz`